Sakshi-Maliye/Java_PS/README.md

 You are given m*n matrix with the following properties:
 1. Each row is sorted in non descending order
 2. The first integer of each row is greater than last integer of previous row Given an integer , return true if it's present in the matrix otherwise return false

+#PS 4
+You are given an array say a[], where a[i] is the price of a stock on the i-th day.
+You want to maximize your profit by choosing a single day to buy one stock annd a different day in the future to sell that stock.
+Return the maximum profit you can achieve any profit , return 0.